-Thanks to your Toucan Toco applications, the decision-makers in your retail company have access to a dashboard that allows them to track pre-selected data in real time according to your global strategy and the specificities of your industry.
+Thanks to your Toucan Toco applications, the decision-makers in your retail company have access to a dashboard that allows them to track pre-selected data in real-time according to your global strategy and the specificities of your industry.

-For retailers obsessed with performance who want to deliver key insights in real time to their sales assistants and sales managers, Toucan Toco is a software platform that allows to easily mix multiple data sources and deploy impactful data visualizations that frontline employees will understand and truly use.
+For retailers obsessed with performance who want to deliver key insights in real time to their sales assistants and sales managers, Toucan Toco is a software platform that allows you to easily mix multiple data sources and deploy impactful data visualizations that frontline employees will understand and truly use.

 Unlike Excel or other BI solutions tailored for analysts our product focus on storytelling, simplicity, true mobility, and unique collaborative features: It’s like reading the newspaper every morning, not like reading a dictionary.